- Open Access

 Keywords: Artificial Intelligence, Data Analysis, Water Quality Classification, Neural Networks, Civil Engineering

-(This article belongs to the Special Issue Special Issue on Multidisciplinary Sciences and Advanced Technology 2024 & Section Computer Science and Information Technology: Artificial Intelligence – Computer Science (AIC))
+(This article belongs to the Special Issue on Computing, Engineering and Sciences (SI-CES 2024-25) & Section Computer Science and Information Technology: Artificial Intelligence – Computer Science (AIC))

 APA Style